Sanderson High School (North Carolina): Athletics

 Sanderson's cheerleading squad has won multiple state championships (2005, 2008, 2010).

 Administration

 As of August 2019, Gretta Dula is the principal of Sanderson High School.
-Dula replaced Gregory Decker who served as the school's principal for over ten years.
-Decker is credited with the schools raising graduation rates over the same time frame.
-Cathey Moore, Decker's predecessor served in the position for seven years.
-In her time Cathey Moore was named principal of the year.
-She was promoted to assistant superintendent.
+Dula replaced Gregory Decker who served as the school's principal for over ten years, and was credited with raising the schools graduation rates while principal.
+Catty Moore, Decker's predecessor, served in the position for seven years between 2000 and 2008, and would later go on to become the superintendent of the Wake County Public School System in 2018.

 Demographic & economic background

 As of 2012, 28% of the students receive free lunch, 4% receive reduced-price lunch, and 68% receive no lunch benefits.